kevinzhang3/reverb/README.md

 # reverb

-Reverb is a simple web framework written in Rust.
-The goal is to provide an ergonomic and easy to understand API.
+Reverb is a minimal web framework that provides a router, server, and the ability to write custom endpoints.

 ## Example